CodeYourFuture/cyf-forms/README.md

 Runs the [Cypress] end-to-end tests, which means:

-- Starting a mock for the Google server on port 3100
+- Starting a mock for the backend server on port 3100
-- Starting the forms app in TESTING mode on port 3000
+- Starting the forms app in LOCAL mode on port 3000
 - Waiting for the app to start then running the tests

 [cypress]: https://www.cypress.io/